oyogo/workshops_for_ukraine/README.md

 The [Django_notes](https://github.com/oyogo/Django_notes) repo on my github account has some introdutory notes on how to set up django rest api.
 Feel free to check other articles/materials in case you don't find them clear/helpful - the goal is to have the api up and running on your laptop.

 ### Bash script
-* The [test_bashscript.sh](https://github.com/oyogo/workshops_for_ukraine) is a simple test bash script that performs an arithmetic calculation, keeping it simple for a start - we will later edit it to do a git pull.
-Download it to your laptop and put it in the */srv/shiny-server/* repo (the default location of shinyserver).
+* The *test_bashscript.sh* in this repo is a simple test bash script that performs an arithmetic calculation for testing - we will later edit it to do a git pull.
+Download it to your laptop and put it in the */srv/shiny-server/* repo (the default installation location of shinyserver).

 * Remember to change the path on the second line accordingly.

-In case you get time you can also;
+### In case you get time...

 * Install shiny package.
 * Create a simple shiny application.